ATLAS: A Multi-LLM Training Framework for EvoDPO with Adaptive Reference Evolution: Additional Information of Evaluation Setup for Section 3

 \subsection{Hyperparameters, Hardware, and Timing}

 \textbf{Hyperparameters.} Lists the hyperparameters used for training, and task-specific configurations are summarized in Table \ref{tab:hyperparams}.

-\textbf{Hardware.} For benchmarking each task, we were using 8 Nvidia H100 GPUs with 80 GB of RAM.
-From this cluster, we specifically allocated our developing research agent (Llama-3.2-1B-Instruct), which used 1 Nvidia H100 GPU with 40 GB of RAM and 14 CPU cores.
+\textbf{Hardware.} For benchmarking each task, we were using 8 Nvidia l40s GPUs with 20 GB of RAM.
+From this cluster, we specifically allocated our Evolving Agent (Llama-3.2-1B-Instruct), which used 1 Nvidia l40s GPU with 20 GB of RAM and 12 CPU cores.

 \textbf{Timing.} A full run of ATLAS, EvoDPO, and evoTune takes approximately 2 hours per seed for the Bandit task and approximately 1 hour per seed for the PINN task with the provided hardware environment.
 The runtime for other methods and/or benchmarks falls within a similar range.